Lee Sang-hwa: Career

 The 2007 season has seen further improvement for Lee.
 She is yet to finish outside the top two, and after three of 12 races she heads the overall standings on the 500 metres.
 She has also improved on the 1000 metres, and became 11th in the overall standings, with eighth place in Heerenveen.

 At the 2010 Winter Olympics, Lee won her first Olympic gold medal in the women's 500 m becoming the first Asian woman ever to do so.
 She raced against Germany's Jenny Wolf, the world-record holder at the time, in both of her races.
 Although Wolf had the best time in the second of the two races, Lee edged her out by five hundredths of a second with a combined race time of 76.09 seconds to Wolf's 76.14 seconds.

 On 9 November 2013, she broke the world record on 500 metres in the 2013–14 World Cup event in Calgary, Alberta, Canada, with a time of 36.74 seconds.
 On 15 November, in the 2013–14 World Cup event in Salt Lake City, United States, she improved the record a further 17/100, to 36.57 seconds.
 The next day, she improved it another 21/100, to 36.36 seconds.

 On 11 February 2014, she won her second Olympic gold medal in the women's 500 m at the 2014 Sochi Winter Olympics with an Olympic record of 74.70 seconds and successfully defended her crown from the 2010 Olympics in Vancouver.
 Lee's second run set the Olympic record of 37.28 seconds, giving her an aggregate time of 74.70 seconds.
 Russia's Olga Fatkulina finished second with an aggregate time of 75.06 seconds, and Margot Boer of the Netherlands came in third with an aggregate time of 75.48 seconds.
 She became the first woman since Catriona Le May Doan at the 2002 Olympics to defend the gold at the event and just the third woman ever to win back-to-back Olympic gold in the 500 metres, and the first Asian woman ever to do so.

 Lee competed in her fourth Winter Olympics at the 2018 Pyeongchang Winter Olympics, and won the silver, her third Olympic medal, in front of her home crowd.
 She was defeated by Japan's Nao Kodaira who was the other favourite coming into the event.
 Overcome with emotions upon finishing her lap, Lee burst into tears during the celebratory lap, and was consoled and embraced by her rival and friend, Kodaira.
 The scene of Lee and Kodaira embracing and congratulating each other, touched on many viewers and commentators worldwide, making it one of the most memorable moments of the 2018 Olympics.

 At a press conference on 16 May 2019, Lee officially announced she would retire from speed skating.

-In February 2022, Lee made her sports commentary at the 2022 Winter Olympics.
+In February 2022, Lee made her sports commentary debut at the 2022 Winter Olympics.